-- a) monitor that the Action is implemented in accordance with this Contract and ensure coordination with all Beneficiary(ies) in the implementation of the Action; - b) be the intermediary for all communications between the Beneficiary(ies) and the Contracting Authority; - c) be responsible for supplying all documents and information to the Contracting Authority which may be required under this Contract, in particular in relation to the requests for payment.
+a) monitor that the Action is implemented in accordance with this Contract and ensure coordination with all Beneficiary(ies) in the implementation of the Action;

+b) be the intermediary for all communicationsbetween the Beneficiary(ies) and theContracting Authority;

+c) be responsible for supplying all documents and information to the Contracting Authority which may be required under this Contract, in particular in relation to the requests for payment.
 Where information from the Beneficiary(ies) is required, the Coordinator shall be responsible for obtaining, verifying and consolidating this information before passing it on to the Contracting Authority.
 Any information given, as well as any request made by the Coordinator to the Contracting Authority, shall be deemed to have been given in agreement with all Beneficiary(ies);

-- d) inform the Contracting Authority of any event likely to affect or delay the implementation of the Action; - e) inform the Contracting Authority of any change in the legal, financial, technical, organisational or ownership situation of any of the Beneficiary(ies), as well as, of any change in the name, address or legal representative of any of the Beneficiary(ies); - f) be responsible in the event of audits, checks, monitoring or evaluations, as described in Article 16 for providing all the necessary documents, including the accounts of the Beneficiary(ies), copies of the most relevant supporting documents and signed copies of any contract concluded according to Article 10. - g) have full financial responsibility for ensuring that the Action is implemented in accordance with this Contract; - h) make the appropriate arrangements for providing the financial guarantee, when requested, under the provisions of Article 4.2 of the Special Conditions - i) establish the payment requests in accordance with the Contract; - j) be the sole recipient, on behalf of all of the Beneficiary(ies), of the payments of the Contracting Authority.
-The Coordinator shall ensure that the appropriate payments are then made to the Beneficiary(ies) without unjustified delay;

-k) not delegate any, or part of, these tasks to the Beneficiary(ies) or other entities.
+d) inform the Contracting Authority of any event likely to affect or delay the implementation of the Action; e) inform the Contracting Authority of any change in the legal, financial, technical, organisational or ownership situation of any of the Beneficiary(ies), as well as, of any change in the name, address or legal representative of any of the Beneficiary(ies); f) be responsible in the event of audits, checks, monitoring or evaluations, as described in Article 16 for providing all the necessary documents, including the accounts of the Beneficiary(ies), copies of the most relevant supporting documents and signed copies of any contract concluded according to Article 10. g) have full financial responsibility for ensuring that the Action is implemented in accordance with this Contract; h) make the appropriate arrangements for providing the financial guarantee, when requested, under the provisions of Article 4.2 of the Special Conditionsi) establish the payment requests in accordance h) given that the financial responsibility is on the Coordinator, any eventual financial guarantee shall therefore be made on the name of the Coordinator. with the Contract; j) be the sole recipient, on behalf of all of the Beneficiary(ies), of the payments of the Contracting Authority.
+The Coordinator shall ensure that the appropriate payments are then made to the Beneficiary(ies) without unjustified delay; k) not delegate any, or part of, these tasks to the Beneficiary(ies) or other entities.